All Episodes

 I'm sure this is an inadvertent admission by these people.

-But the reason it came up, because they're thinking, okay, if the American people can be convinced that the economy is roaring back, the recession's over, then maybe it'll help Obama.
+But the reason it came up, because they think, okay, if the American people can be convinced that the economy is roaring back, the recession's over, then maybe it'll help Obama.

-They say, well, you know, recession ended a year early.
+They say, well, you know, recession ended a year earlier.

 Yeah, well, it's because you guys are out there lying about it.

-In addition to this being a Limbaugh Institute for Advanced Conservative Studies, a Limbaugh Institute for Sexual Research.
+In addition to this being a Limbaugh Institute for Advanced Conservative Studies, a Limbaugh Institute for Sexual Research today.

-Today, folks, do you um you realize that you can get in Washington, D.C.
-If you ask the Department of Health there, they will send you free condoms.
+Folks, you realize that you can get in Washington, D.C., if you ask the Department of Healthcare, they will send you free condoms.

 They will send you free condoms.